singaltanmay/cineast-wiki/Getting-Started.md

 This page provides a quick example to get started with two scenarios: Working _with_ already extracted features, and working with a small multimedia collection.
-Both scenarios assume that you either have a jar or have executed the setup as described on the [Dev Setup](https://github.com/vitrivr/cineast/wiki/Development-Environment-Setup) Page
+Both scenarios assume that you either have a jar or have executed the setup as described on the [Environment Setup](https://github.com/vitrivr/cineast/wiki/Environment-Setup) Page.

 # Extracted Features
 This scenario assumes the following: